strollby/terraform-provider-bitbucket/docs/resources/repository_group_permission.md

 OAuth2 Scopes: `repository:admin`

-Note: can only be used when authenticating with Bitbucket CLoud using an _app password_.
+Note: can only be used when authenticating with Bitbucket Cloud using an _app password_.
 Authenticating via an OAuth flow gives a 403 error due to a [restriction in the Bitbucket Cloud API](https://developer.atlassian.com/cloud/bitbucket/rest/api-group-repositories/#api-repositories-workspace-repo-slug-permissions-config-groups-group-slug-put).

 ## Example Usage